A helpful guide for the musical direction of Adam Gwon’s Ordinary Days compiled by Philip Eames.

 b.36: RH minims with the vocals rather than 4 crotchets.

 b.37-40: Together with the first 4 bars of I’m Trying, staging and dialogue timing is tricky and important to work on.
 This is half the length in the cast recording.
 It seemed to work best for us to have Claire continue to unpack and rummage until b.1 of I’m Trying so she has the modulation as reference.
-Otherwise the temptation is to rush the accompaniment to follow them, which will mean as the pattern continues into b.5 (The “Top ten things” line, which has semiquavers) will be too fast.
+Otherwise the temptation is to rush the accompaniment to follow them, which will mean the singing will be too fast as this pattern continues, specifically the “Top ten things” line, which has semiquavers.

 9. I’m Trying (Claire/Jason)

 Curiously, there appear to be eleven things on this Top-Ten list (go ahead and count them!)
 Apart from the opening, this is also mostly riff-based, without much in the way of vocal demands and the accompaniment matches the CR well.